-How do Safe Babies Court Teams™ improve outcomes for infants and toddlers?
+How does the Safe Babies Court Team™ approach improve outcomes for infants and toddlers?

 Infants and young children are most vulnerable to child abuse and neglect, with more than one-quarter (28.5%) of victims of maltreatment under age 3.
 These same children frequently experience further trauma as a result of their family’s involvement in the child welfare system, which at worst can include lengthy separations from their families and multiple placements.
 Research and experience have shown that separating children from their families creates lasting trauma, usually lifelong.
 Community-based and universal family supports can help keep children safe and families together, and ultimately prevent the need for court involvement.